razorpay/blade/rfcs/2022-04-09-accessibility.md

 - Blade design system developers

 This document provides enough insights, guides & best practices to ensure that designers & developers are well educated about the ins and out of building accessible components, although other teams also need to be proactive about certain things like providing proper accessibility label, alt text etc.

-# Open Questions

-- Which third party library for roving tabindex pattern should we choose?

 # References